Many Americans live with some form of physical pain, due to many different underlying causes.

 2. Multiple Sclerosis

-The trademark muscle spasms that come with multiple sclerosis can, in some cases, be subdued or eliminated through hemp oil use.
+The trademark muscle spasms that come with multiple sclerosis may possibly be diminished

 3. Chemotherapy Pain

 Chemotherapy is often accompanied by many unpleasant and sometimes painful side effects.

 Symptoms are caused by the process in which chemotherapy attacks these cancer cells, but these